 The Psychology Department typically receives $3 to 4 million in grants and contracts annually, with many opportunities for undergraduates to receive research training.
 We currently have more that 200 graduate students and countless undergraduates conducting research.
 These students attend seminars and colloquia, submit research grants, travel to professional meetings, and publish in scholarly journals.

 Apply today to the College of Liberal Arts and sciences to get started on your Psychology major here at Wayne State.

-If you are planning on transferring to Wayne State from any other university or community college, be sure to check out the transfer page for information on how to get the process started and to meet with a Psychology Academic Advisor for the plan of work.
+If you are planning on transferring to Wayne State from any other university or community college, be sure to check out the Admissions transfer page for information on how to get the process started and to meet with a Psychology Academic Advisor for the plan of work.
 To view the community college transfers plans, click here.

 Learn how to declare Psychology as your major.

 Learn how to declare a General Psychology or Health Psychology minor.